-- Review the Wheel Clearance Diagram (Figure 2) to verify that there is adequate clearance with the wheels you will be using with the installation. - This brake kit is not supplied with hydraulic lines or fittings and may require the purchase of additional lines or fittings to complete the installation.
+- Review the wheel clearance diagram (Figure 2, page 3) to verify that there is adequate clearance with the wheels you will be using with the installation. - Verify the rear axle housing flange pattern, axle offset, and other critical measurements as outlined on page 3. - This brake kit is not supplied with hydraulic lines or fittings and may require the purchase of additional lines or fittings to complete the installation.
 Wilwood offers an extensive listing of brake lines and fitting on our web site: www.wilwood.com. - This brake kit is not supplied with parking brake cables hardware or adapters.
 Please see the note in the assembly instructions for vendor recommendations to purchase these parts. - Due to OEM production differences and other variations from vehicle to vehicle, the fastener hardware and other components in this kit may not be suitable for a specific application or vehicle. - It is the responsibility of the purchaser and installer of this kit to verify suitability / fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
 Improper or inadequate engagement can lead to component failure.